-- if the whistleblower consents: - to ASIC or the Australian Federal Police; or - to a lawyer for the purposes of obtaining legal advice about the Corporations Act whistleblower protections.
+- if the whistleblower consents: - to ASIC or the Australian Federal Police; or - to a lawyer for the purposes of obtaining legal advice about the Corporations Act or the Taxation Administration Act whistleblower protections.

 Any whistleblower should be aware that, in practice, people may be able to guess your identity if you have previously mentioned to other people that you are considering making a disclosure, you are one of a very small number of people with access to the information, or your disclosure relates to information that you have previously been told privately and in confidence.